 Here is a possible structure of the paper:

 What is the health issue?
-How does this health issue impact people?
+How does this health issue impact people or countries or economies, etc.?
 How bad is it around the world vs. the US?

 Share what was found in the text sources.
 What is the background of the issue?

 Share what you learned from the journal studies.
 What was the objective of the study?
 How was the study conducted?
 What was learned from the study?